New Term, New Start – it’s not just for children!

 - are there any core pieces that you need for this season?

 When I start afresh I like to have a new notebook.
 There is something about having one place to write down what I want and what my reflections are without being contaminated by old notes and old goals.
 A new notebook really is a new start.
 I don’t write everything down – I don’t see the need to write down negative things.
 Instead, I use my notebook as a place to go back to to remind me of all the good things I have created in my life if and when I lose my way.

 Further, I have decluttered my desk, purged my drawers of pens that don’t work, and I have sharpened all my pencils.
 Next stop – a clear desk.

 Get on top of paperwork that needs filing.
 Pay those bills on your to do list.
 Submit those online forms.
 Use a timer to get started, and just give this 25 minutes of your attention.
 It’s enough time to make a difference, and you may find you spend longer once you have your focus in the right place.

 Settling in time

-I think for every school child they need a period of settling in time when they start a new year.
-To get to know their teacher, their new classroom, classmates and schedule.
+I think for every school child they need a period of settling in time when they start a new year: to get to know their teacher, their new classroom, classmates and schedule.
 I recommend doing the same in September, and not rushing from the summer into SAD, as many do.
 September is the perfect month for percolation before a powerful last quarter of the year – I will be running my reset retreat this September to aid this new start process.

 September, for me, is going to be about setting myself up for some big changes.
 I am going to be more vulnerable about my fears, ask for more help, and gobble up praise like it’s the last meal on earth.